Shutdown threat looms as Senate Democrats pledge to block funding after Minneapolis shooting

 King joined a number of Senate Democrats advocating for the approach.
 And later Sunday, Schumer signaled Democrats more broadly would be willing to move forward with the other five funding bills.

-"Senate Republicans must work with Democrats to advance the other five funding bills while we work to rewrite the DHS bill," Schumer said, calling it the "best course of action."
+"Senate Republicans must work with Democrats to advance the other five funding bills while we work to rewrite the DHS bill," Schumer said in a statement, calling it the "best course of action."

+In another statement Monday, Schumer put pressure on Senate GOP leaders to move forward with the funding bills without the DHS funds.

+"The responsibility to prevent a partial government shutdown is on Leader Thune and Senate Republicans," Schumer said.
+"If Leader Thune puts those five bills on the floor this week, we can pass them right away.
+If not, Republicans will again be responsible for another government shutdown."

 But whether the will exists among Senate Republicans to strip out the DHS funding bill from the broader package, which would require unanimous consent, remains to be seen.
-Heading into the week, GOP Senate leaders were expected to move forward with the funding package as planned.
+Heading into the week, GOP Senate leaders were expected to move forward as planned.
+Any changes to the legislation would require approval by the House, which is away on recess this week.

 The DHS bill was considered separately from the other funding bills in the House last week after many Democrats said they would not support it because it did not include extensive reforms to ICE, following the first deadly shooting by federal agents in Minneapolis.
 The measure ultimately picked up support from seven House Democrats.